By Morgan Nguyen, The Miami Student

 Eboo Patel, founder and president of the Interfaith Youth Core, spoke about the importance of being fluent in religious diversity issues today.

 He stressed the benefit of being aware of others' religious backgrounds and traditions, highlighting how cultivating that knowledge can help strengthen everyday interactions.

 "There is positive creativity at the interaction of different religious traditions," Patel said.

 Patel was raised in a Muslim Indian family outside of Chicago, and began college as a self-described angry activist at the University of Illinois.
 He spent his weekends volunteering at local shelters, but had his "ah-ha" moment while visiting the Catholic Worker House for the first time.

 "I was struck by how they served with such conviction and gentleness," Patel said.
 "To the disappointment of immigrant parents who expected a Yale Law School graduate, I spent the summer working with the Catholic worker movement up and down the East coast."

 Patel was amazed he could identify with ethics and service from a different tradition, yet feel no need to convert.
 His interest in interfaith cooperation was born out of that experience.

 He pursued a doctorate in the sociology of religion at University of Oxford on a Rhodes scholarship.
 Patel is currently working with his Interfaith Youth Core to make interfaith collaboration a social norm.

-He has been named by US News & World Report as one of America’s Best Leaders of 2009, and served on President Obama’s Inaugural Faith Council.
-He works with governments, social sector organizations and college campuses to help form the view of religion as a bridge of cooperation and a
+He has been named by US News & World Report as one of America's Best Leaders of 2009, and served on President Obama's Inaugural Faith Council.
+He works with governments, social sector organizations and college campuses to help form the view of religion as a bridge of cooperation and a foundation for service.